-Erika received her Master’s in English from California State University, Sacramento and continues her affinity for literature as an avid reader and collector.
+Erika received her Master’s in English from California State University, Sacramento.

 Sydnie is the Public Policy Coordinator for the California Partnership to End Domestic Violence.
 Prior to coming to the partnership Sydnie interned at the California Center for Research on Women and Families and the California Commission on the Status of Women and Girls, where she wrote a brief on the correlation between inter partner violence and prenatal health outcomes.
 Sydnie also worked at the University of the Pacific’s Women’s Resource Center as an Inclusion Coordinator.
 At Pacific she hosted